KingEnderBrine/-RoR2-ItemDisplayPlacementHelper/ItemDisplayPlacementHelperUnity/Assets/ModInfo/README.md

 If you have a feature in mind that would be good to have in this mod feel free to ping `@KingEnderBrine` in RoR modding discord.

 # Changelog
+**1.0.2**

+* Updated version number in mod dll.

+**1.0.1**

+* Added new dropdown to show only vanilla items / only modded items / all items (Request by DestroyedClone).
+* Fixed an issue when changing model child names will contain bones from old model.
+* Fixed an issue when having time scale set to less than 0.01 was causing issues with axes collsion detection

 **1.0.0**

 * Mod release.